-Students requiring any absences from the College for greater than 12 cumulative months must meet with the Assistant Dean of Student Affairs and Enrollment Management for development of an academic success plan upon re-entry into the program.
-The Assistant Dean of Student Affairs and Enrollment Management in consultation with the department chairs of the Department of Pharmaceutical and Administrative Sciences and Pharmacy Practice Department will appoint an ad hoc committee for review of the student's case.
-The ad hoc committee will be comprised of the student's faculty advisor, one member of the Department of Pharmaceutical and Administrative Sciences, and one member of the Pharmacy Practice Department.
+Students requiring any absences from the College for greater than 12 cumulative months must meet with the Assistant Dean of Student Affairs for development of an academic success plan upon re-entry into the program.
+The Assistant Dean of Student Affairs in consultation with the department chairs of the Department of Pharmaceutical and Administrative Sciences and Pharmacy Practice Department will appoint an ad hoc committee for review of the student's case.
+The ad hoc committee will be comprised of the student's faculty mentor, one member of the Department of Pharmaceutical and Administrative Sciences, and one member of the Pharmacy Practice Department.
 The ad hoc review committee may suggest items including, but not limited to:

-- Examination(s) that may reveal retention of knowledge of prior coursework - Repeating select courses for grade or audit - Assignment of other remediation including study with individual faculty members for focused content - Setting specific timelines for completion of remaining coursework - Follow up meeting plan with a faculty advisor or the Student Affairs office to determine progress
+- Examination(s) that may reveal retention of knowledge of prior coursework - Repeating select courses for grade or audit - Assignment of other remediation including study with individual faculty members for focused content - Setting specific timelines for completion of remaining coursework - Follow up meeting plan with a faculty mentor or the Student Affairs Office to determine progress

 The ad hoc review committee may also conclude that no special remediation steps are needed.
-The Assistant Dean of Student Affairs and Enrollment Management will review the recommendations with the student and make a final plan available to any necessary parties.
+The Assistant Dean of Student Affairs will review the recommendations with the student and make a final plan available to any necessary parties.